deislabs/deislabs.io/content/posts/docker-mixin-blog-post.md

 ```

 ### Create a bundle
 Next, use the porter create command to generate a skeleton bundle that you can modify as we go through our example.
-Be sure to update the tag at the top of the porter.yaml file from getporter to the name of your own registry.
 ```console
 $ porter create
 ```